Summarize this with

 Specifically, that means four tangible advantages for the reply suggestions:

-- Full-text history instead of a 180-day window, replient.ai indexes your complete comment replies indefinitely via RAG-Retrieval.
+- Full-text history instead of a 180-day window, replient.ai indexes your complete comment replies indefinitely via RAG retrieval.
 Up to 10 similar previous threads are used per reply.
 This matters because seasonal topics, annual campaigns or older crisis responses suddenly fall out of the training pool after six months.

 - PDF and document upload, product catalogs, FAQs, shipping and return policies, support wikis: everything becomes part of the knowledge base.
 Swat.io simply does not have this layer.